SingularityNet-Ambassador-Program/Process-Guild/.github/ISSUE_TEMPLATE/guild-documentation-in-month.md

 > ddmm - X min - Updated [Budget Sheet]
 > ddmm - X min - Update GitHub Project Board
 > ddmm - X min - Assign Participation Rewards and Coordinate findings

+> [Query Chat GPT](https://chatgpt.com/g/g-6842daeb4614819181a95a8fc20d20b3-meeting-task-assistant) with a Picture if you think it will be faster to calculate total mins for the task
+> This GPT is created to accept pictures no prompt needed
+> ddmm - X min - Drafted Treasury Guild Proposal